Rupesh42590/Cybersecurity/ENIGMA MACHINE/README.md

 The Germans believed Enigma was **unbreakable**, but a team of Polish mathematicians and later **British codebreakers (including Alan Turing)** cracked it.
 This allowed the Allies to read German military plans in secret, playing a major role in winning the war.

-## 🎮 Enigma Machine Simulation

-Want to see how the Enigma machine works?

-🔹 Check out **online Enigma machine simulators**
-🔹 Try building a simple version using **Python**

-Would you like a basic Python script to encrypt/decrypt messages like an Enigma machine? 😊

 ## Summary
 This project is a Python-based simulation of the historic **Enigma Machine**, a cipher device famously used during World War II for secure communication.
 The simulator replicates the encryption and decryption process of the Enigma Machine, providing a hands-on way to understand its mechanics and historical significance in cryptography.